mscroggs/bempp-joss-paper/paper.md

 # Summary

-The boundary element method (BEM) is a numerical method for approximating the solution of partial differential equations.
+The boundary element method (BEM) is a numerical method for approximating the solution of partial differential equations (PDEs).

-``Bempp-cl`` is...
+The method finds the approximation by discretising a boundary integral equation that can be derived from the PDE.
+The mathematical background of BEM is covered in, for example, @Stein07 or @McLean.

-Assembly of all the standard integral kernels for Laplace, Helmholtz, modified Helmholtz, and electromagnetic problems.
+``Bempp-cl`` is an open-source boundary element method library that can be used to assemble all the standard integral kernels for

-A comprehensive operator algebra that makes it easy to formulate complex product operator formulations.
+Laplace, Helmholtz, modified Helmholtz, and Maxwell problems.
+The library has a user-friendly Python interface that allows the user to use BEM to solve a variety of problems, including problems in electrostatics, acoustics and electromagnetics.

+More complex BEM formulations, such as operator preconditioned formulations, often require the assembly of the sums and products of discrete operators.
+In ``Bempp-cl``, a comprehensive operator algebra, as described in @operatoralg, is implemented.
+This allows the user to easily implement such formulations while much of the mathematical techicality involved in discretising them is dealt with by the operator algebra.

 # OpenCL

-``Bempp-cl`` uses PyOpenCL [@pyopencl] to perform just-in-time compilation of its computational kernels.
+Many features of the library are implented directly in Python, but computationally heavy functionality, such as the assembly of discrete operators, is implemented in OpenCL and uses PyOpenCL [@pyopencl] to perform just-in-time compilation.
+This allows the library to perform calculations at competitive speeds, while retaining the user-friendliness of Python.

-The use us OpenCL allows us to parallelise our code on a wide range of CPU and GPU devices while only maintaining a single code path.
+The use of OpenCL allows us to parallelise our code on a wide range of CPU and GPU devices while only maintaining a single code path.
+The library is split into two parts: the module ``bempp.api`` contains the Python functionality of the library, while the module ``bempp.core`` contains the OpenCL kernels and the Python code used to compile and call them.
+This separation would allow

-TODO: Say more here

-(cite old bempp paper?)
-There are two versions of Bempp available, a legacy version, which is Bempp 3.3.4, and a new development version Bempp-cl 0.1.0.
-The latter version is essentially feature complete for the dense assembly of operators, provides advanced support for AVX2 and AVX-512 instruction sets, and supports GPUs.
-The advantage of the legacy version is the mature H-Matrix arithmetic that allows the solution of very large problems.
-Currently, Bempp-cl only supports the dense assembly of operators and is therefore restricted to problems in the dimension of a few ten thousand (or around 100,000 using a specific dense evaluator mode on GPUs).
-Support for large-scale problems is one of the main working areas for Bempp-cl.
-This handbook focuses completely on Bempp-cl.
+OpenCL to be replaced with an alternative parallel computation library with very few changes to the Python functionality in ``bempp.api``, if this was desired in a future version.

+``Bempp-cl`` is the result a full rewrite of the previous version of Bempp [@bemppold], where the fast computational core was implemented in C++.

 # Example